unixpariah/Seto/README.md

+# Seto

-# Seto - hardware accelerated keyboard based screen selection tool for wayland compositors
+Hardware accelerated keyboard based screen selection tool with all the eye candy

 ## Building